 - Tax Assistant Erik Stephan.

 We will gladly assist you with advice and support for questions regarding the taxation of cryptocurrencies in Germany.
-The easiest way to reach us is by e-mail (email@example.com) or by phone (+49 (0)69 76 75 77 80).
+The easiest way to reach us is by e-mail (email@example.com), by phone (+49 (0)69 76 75 77 80) or via our contact form for the taxation of cryptocurrencies.